 Live Well Sioux Falls and the Sioux Falls Food Council is proud to present the Eat Well, Live Well campaign!
 Each month this campaign will highlight a new fruit or vegetable.

-The featured food item for April is Asparagus!
+The April Vegetable of the Month is Asparagus!

 - One serving of green asparagus provides an excellent source of Vitamin K and Folate, a good source of Vitamin C, and a source of the antioxidant glutathione.
 So what is glutathione?
 It is an antioxidant which plays an important role in the prevention of certain cancers and diseases, nutrient metabolism and regulating DNA and protein synthesis.
 According to the National Cancer Institute, asparagus contains more glutathione than any other fruit or vegetable.
 Antioxidants can be described as soldiers that fight off bad things in the body.
 When DNA is damaged or there are invaders in the body that want to destroy cells, the antioxidants or vitamin E destroys it before it can cause harm.